owl-Holmes/LogarithmicToolkitExtension/README.md

 Instead, one typically uses: `double log = Math.log(a) / Math.log(b)`, which can be verbose and repetitive when used frequently.

 This utility provides convenient methods to perform such calculations more cleanly and efficiently.
 That is why I made this extension.

 It enables logarithmic computations involving:
 - Arbitrary bases
 - Powered values and bases
 - Quotient-based arguments and bases

 ---
+## ⚠️
+ The name of the class to use is `Logarithm` so it is `Logarithm.logInBase(value, base)` etc.

+---
 ## 📦 Package Overview